csc-training/geocomputing/snap/README.md

 * [Creating a GPF Graph](https://senbox.atlassian.net/wiki/spaces/SNAP/pages/70503590/Creating+a+GPF+Graph)
 * [Bulk Processing with GPT command](https://senbox.atlassian.net/wiki/spaces/SNAP/pages/70503475/Bulk+Processing+with+GPT)

-Also the following command is very useful in creating the graphs for different operators (like BiophysicalOp)
+Also the following command is very useful in creating the graphs for different operators (like BiophysicalOp).
+It can be executed in an interactive session
 ```
+sinteractive
 module load snap
-gpt <snap-operator> -h
+singularity_wrapper exec gpt <snap-operator> -h
 ```

 ## snap_array_job.sh